DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>As your footsteps squelch into the old, muddy road, you glimpse a flicker of movement in the underwood: a flash of gray fur, amber eyes, and sharp, white teeth.
 Then, as soon as it appeared, it vanishes, skulking back into the shadows.</p></div>

 The movement belongs to a **wolf**, which swiftly retreats into the woods.
-Its four **wolf** packmates are not far behind, keeping a distance of two hundred feet as they stalk the players through the woods.
+Its five **wolf** packmates are not far behind, keeping a distance of two hundred feet as they stalk the players through the woods.

 If the players continue, read: